gordonguthrie/TheManual/docs/chapter1/first_synth_in_sonic_pi.md

 play 69
 ```

 Play about with this.
-There are a couple of things to notice - the sound will always be coming from one side of the speakers. that's a bit odd.
+There are a couple of things to notice - the sound will always be coming from one side of the speakers.
+That's a bit odd.
 And also as you change the note up and down it makes no difference.
 It just plays A4 that fades out in 1 second.

 We will fix both of these things later on.
 But first lets breakdown the synth definition: